open-feature/openfeature.dev/docs/tutorials/ofo.md

 For this demo, we get flag definitions from the custom resource definitions (CRDs) you applied to K8s above (`end-to-end.yaml`).
 The resource type is `FeatureFlag` and there are two instances defined: one is called `ui-flags` (for the front-end) and one called `app-flags`
-(for the back-end).
+(for the back end).
 Below, you'll see how you can modify these instances to change your feature flags.

 This file also contains service and deployment definitions, *but these need not be modified as part of this demo*.
 You may be interested in the `openfeature.dev/*` annotations though, which the OpenFeature operator uses to detect which workloads require flagd.

-- `openfeature.dev/enabled` - setting this to `true` make operator to inject flagd as a sidecar
+- `openfeature.dev/enabled` - setting this to `true` instructs the operator to inject flagd as a sidecar
-- `openfeature.dev/featureflagsource` - refers to the `FeatureFlagSource` CRD which define flagd configurations, including its feature flag sources
+- `openfeature.dev/featureflagsource` - refers to the `FeatureFlagSource` CRD, which defines flagd configurations, including its feature flag sources

 In the given example, there's a `FeatureFlagSource` custom resource (CR) named `flag-sources`, configured to use the `FeatureFlag` CRs mentioned above.
 In simple terms, you can think of a `FeatureFlagSource` instance as a resource that associates a workload with one or many `FeatureFlag` instances (though it has other purposes as well).
-You can lean more about these configurations from [flag source configuration documentation](https://github.com/open-feature/open-feature-operator/blob/main/docs/feature_flag_source.md)
+You can learn more about these configurations from [flag source configuration documentation](https://flagd.dev/reference/openfeature-operator/crds/featureflagsource/)

 Next, let's get started learning how OpenFeature is helping Fib3r manage this landing page!

 The company has been in the process of changing the name of our app, but legal hasn't quite finished the process yet.
-Here, we've defined a simple feature flag that can be use to update the name instantly without redeploying our application.
+Here, we've defined a simple feature flag that can be used to update the name instantly without redeploying our application.
 Change the `"defaultVariant"` of the feature flag `new-welcome-message"` to `"on"` in the `ui-flags` CR, then redeploy the change with:

 ```shell
 kubectl apply -n default -f end-to-end.yaml
 ```

-Notice that the welcome message has changed from "Welcome to FaaS: Fibonacci as a Service!" to "Welcome to Fib3r: Fibonacci as a Service!".
+Notice that the welcome message has changed from "Welcome to FaaS: Fibonacci as a Service!" to "Fib3r: Math at the speed of the internet!".
 Great!
-Now let's help the design team experiment with new color palette...
+Now, let's help the design team experiment with a new color palette...
-Let's change our landing page's color.
+Let's change the color of our landing page.
 Change the `"defaultVariant"` of the `"hex-color"` within the `ui-flags` CR and use `kubectl` to apply the change again.
 You should notice the color of the page changes immediately.